 As briefly hinted on on our introduction page, the history of Vis is incredibly fascinating.
 The main story of Vis starts off as far back as 397 BC.
 In that year, Dionysius the Elder – ruler of Syracuse (on Sicily) – founded the colony Issa (from which the name Vis stems) on the island.
 Other colonies on the mainland eventually following – such as Tragurion, present day Trogir, and Salona, which is now Solin.

 Issa/Vis fell to the Romans in 46BC.
 It still prospered under their rule and was well known for its wines even then.

-Towards the late part of the 10th century AD, the island came under the control of the Venetians.
-Administratively it was part of the community of Hvar.
+Towards the later part of the 10th century AD, the island came under the control of the Venetians.
+Administratively, it was part of the community of Hvar.

 Much like the surrounding islands and area, Vis fell to French and then Austrian control.
-However, following the Battle of Lissa in 1811 (between the British and the French and Venetians), British bases were built on the island.
+However, following the Battle of Lissa in 1811 (between the British and the French and Venetians), British bases were built on the island, such as George’s Fortress.
 As part of the Austrian Empire, Vis became a naval base and was strategically important in a sea battle between the Austrian and Italians in 1866 (with Croatians making up a large number of the sailors on Austrian ships).